HIDDEN THREATS: UNDERSTANDING FENTANYL MISUSE AND TOXICITY

 hyperventilation.

-The preferred route for the administration of naloxone to treat an opioid overdose is
+The preferred route for the administration of naloxone to treat an opioid overdose in a clinical setting is

 intramuscularly (IM).